 Mindfulness and compassion are human skills we all should embrace when interacting with others, and the same goes for the tenant-landlord relationship.
 Although I should not give a freeway for failed payments, I should at least be mindful enough to have a grace period other than the due date.
 This way, I understand that circumstances are not always in our favor.
 Still, I can be considerable enough to give time for needed adjustments.

 Technology appears in many ways where houses are concerned.
-It could be using the latest billing technology, allowing tenants to apply and interact online, or offering updated amenities such as better storage areas.
+You should ideally as a landlord be able to help them research things such as viasat internet plans and local internet service providers if they requested your help to do so.
+Other areas of assistance could be using the latest billing technology, allowing tenants to apply and interact online, or offering updated amenities such as better storage areas.
 All these prove that I want to provide the best services to my tenants, and updating interaction and operations systems improve efficiency.

 A good landlord is one who is taking on responsibility for his/her duties and does it well.
 Since I choose to offer housing services to my tenants, I should be accountable enough for their well-being as long as it is within my power.
 This could involve emphasizing security practices or mindful interactions among tenants.